AANovokhatskiy/pyscarcopula/docs/index.md

-# pyscarcopula
+# pyscarcopula: copula Python library

-**Stochastic copula models with Ornstein-Uhlenbeck latent process.**
+**A Python library for bivariate, multivariate, vine, and stochastic copula models.**

-pyscarcopula models time-varying dependence between financial assets.
-The copula parameter follows a latent stochastic process, estimated via a deterministic transfer matrix method.
+pyscarcopula models dependence between variables in Python for financial time series, risk analytics, and experiments with dynamic dependence.
+Alongside classical constant-parameter copulas, it supports SCAR models where the copula parameter follows a latent Ornstein-Uhlenbeck stochastic process estimated via a deterministic transfer matrix method.

 ## Key Features